JulianOstmo/XPFarm_GreenBelt/NOTES.md

   ✅ GIVEN a TicTacToe Player
   ✅ WHEN the Player is initialised
       THEN their pin is set
+✅ Delete old index file and test
-  🚧 WHEN the Player takes a turn
+   WHEN the Player takes a turn
       THEN their pin is placed on the board

 # Tech Debt